pirafrank/dotfiles/README.md

 - *themerdev*-prefixed themes come from [themer.dev](https://themer.dev/).

 ## License

-Many of the files and scripts in the `bin` folder come from some other repos of mine and here are gathered.
-Although those repositories are publicly available on GitHub, I am going to only maintain them in this repo.

 Code in this repo is given away for free, as-is and with NO WARRANTY as per the MIT license.